shortstheory/dtn-unetstack/README.md

     * atm we are bundling it in a DatagramReq and sending it off to Router
 * What is the difference between calling a fxn and using a 1-shot behavior?
 * How can I print messages in the shell?
+* why does unetstack rename all the old files?
 ## Resolved
+* how do I subscribe to DDN/DFNs?
+    * they are getting sent to shell, but not to my agent for some reason
 * DatagramFailedNtf/DatagramDeliveryNtf does not give me information about which DatagramReq it is in response to